jjcolumb/awesome-xaf/README.md

 eXpressApp Framework (XAF) is a modern and powerful application framework allowing simultaneous ASP.NET, Blazor and WinForms development.
 Its modular design allows developers to choose from the built in modules, or create their own, to build applications faster and in a more robust manner than they do today.

 Contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/jjcolumb/awesome-xaf/blob/master/CONTRIBUTING.md) pages first.
-Thanks to all [contributors](https://github.com/jjcolumb/awesome-xaf/graphs/contributors), you're awesome and wouldn't be possible without you!
+Thanks to all future [contributors](https://github.com/jjcolumb/awesome-xaf/graphs/contributors), you're awesome and wouldn't be possible without you!

 ## Contents
 * [Introduction](#introduction)